ajavamind/A3DCamera/docs/PhotoBoothConfiguration.md

-# Parameter Command Reference

-This document details the keyboard commands used to configure parameters in the Android 3D Camera application.
+# Photo Booth Configuration

+## Overview
+This document provides a complete reference for the keyboard-driven command interface used to view and modify A3DCamera application parameters.
+The system is designed for on-the-fly configuration in the photo booth directly from the camera interface.

 ## ⌨️ Usage Instructions